Published March 27 2019 Updated March 16 2021

 8 Reasons to Cook with Millet in Your Next Gluten-Free Meal

-There so many reasons why millet is good for you.
+There are so many reasons why millet is good for you.
 Let me share just 8.

 - Certain types of millet are rich in amino acids, making them a great alternative to protein.